I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The procedure went into decline and disappeared.
 However, with the vastly improved medical techniques now available some researchers believe that surgery on brain tissue can improve psychiatric disorders.

-In the early days, ECT developed a bad reputation because of the high doses of electricity that were delivered without anaesthetic.
+In the early days, ECT developed a bad reputation because of the high doses of electricity that were delivered without anesthetic.
 Patients suffered broken bones because of the convulsions and many had memory loss along with other serious side effects.

 Following the Second World War, drugs started to appear that were able to help many people with psychological disorders.